For Coptic Church, changes, questions after priest ouster

 ———

-Over the years, as other faith communities publicly grappled with clerical abuse, the Coptic Church in Egypt was more likely to make headlines when targeted with violence by militant groups and other extremists.
-The church is the main community among Egypt’s Christian minority and has many followers who have emigrated to the United States and elsewhere.
+The Coptic Church is the main community among Egypt’s Christian minority and has many followers who have emigrated to the United States and elsewhere.
+Over the years, as other faith communities around the world publicly grappled with clerical sexual abuse, what publicity the Coptic Church received mostly came when it was targeted by militant groups and other extremists.

 “As Copts, we’re not used to discussing such things in public,” said Samuel Tadros, senior fellow at Hudson Institute’s Center for Religious Freedom.
-“While I’m sure that such cases have existed throughout time and are probably not limited to just one individual ... when they were handled, they were handled behind closed doors.”

-Emotions run the gamut.
-Online, some criticized openly naming the priest and said “sins” shouldn’t be publicly exposed.
+If there have been similar cases “they were handled behind closed doors.”

+Online, some criticized the public naming of the priest or expressed fears the scrutiny could be used to unfairly taint the church, especially since Christians are a minority in Egypt.

 Others praised the church for removing Khalil from the priesthood.
-Still others said leaders acted too slowly and demanded education about sexual misconduct and transparent and swift handling of accusations.
+Still others said leaders responded too slowly and demanded transparency and prompter action on abuse claims.

+Several Coptic dioceses pledged or announced protocols for reporting or investigating allegations, as well as anti-abuse efforts like more thorough background checks on clergy.

 “We wanted this to just be handled,” she said.